MackD51/Code-Challenges-OPS/README.md

 By exploring these concepts, I aim to enhance my scripting and automation skills, enabling me to excel in my future cyber professional career.

-#What was your favorite Ops Challenge assignment and why?
-#How can these examples of shell scripting be applied to the workplace?
-#What scripts would you continue to improve if you had the time?
-#What aspect of your shell scripting skillset do you hope to improve next?

 Feel free to explore the scripts and examples in this repository.
 Feedback and suggestions are always welcome!